DEFRA/defra-ai-sdlc/pages/generating-requirements/product-requirements.md

 # Product requirements

 Capture what you need to build and how users will interact with it.
 Pick the techniques that work for your team and project.

 ## Capture your feature knowledge

 Start by writing down everything you know about the feature.
-Don't worry about structure or polish, just get it written down.
+Focus on completeness over polish.

-Include whatever's relevant:
+Include what's relevant:

 - Feature purpose and overview
 - Frontend and backend needs